-a multi-media ballet to illuminate the processes of gastrulation
+a multi-media ballet to illuminate the concerted movement of living cells

 through science, music and movement

-Cellular Dance is part of Music of Reality’s ongoing mission to bring artists, scientists and musicians together to participate in collaborative projects - sharing insights with a wide audience and inspiring young minds to explore new areas of study.
+Cellular Dance is part of Music of Reality’s ongoing mission to bring artists, scientists and musicians together in collaborative projects that share their insights with a wide audience, inspiring young minds to explore new areas of study.
 We believe that, in order for knowledge to speak to us, it must be explored both scientifically and artistically, and only by forming this complete picture can we act to improve our world.

-We have chosen to highlight the process of gastrulation as it is a crucial life event we all undergo at the cellular level.
-Very early in our development – when the embryo is simply a ball of cells – gastrulation occurs as a complex, mesmerizing dance that determines our future as a healthy adult.
-The process is fraught with risk, requiring thousands of cells to communicate without assistance from a nervous system, and yet – it is orchestrated with delicate precision in all animal life on a daily basis.
+Our project will explore key moments in the life of cells, shining a light on their movements and behaviors in a variety of contexts - from the growth of the embryo, to life within an organism.
+A central topic is gastrulation: a crucial life event that we all undergo at the cellular level.
+Early in our development – when the embryo is simply a ball of cells – gastrulation occurs as a complex, mesmerizing dance that determines our future as a healthy adult.
+The process is fraught with risk, requiring thousands of cells to communicate without assistance from a nervous system, and yet it is orchestrated with delicate precision in all animal life on a daily basis.

-Our project will take the form an evening performance, with the main feature of a 20-minute original ballet for 8 dancers, choreographed by Katherine Hooper of the BoSoma Dance Company, with music composed by David Ibbett, featuring pianist Sophia Vastek and multichannel electronic sound.
+Our project will take the form an evening performance, with the main feature of a 20-minute original ballet produced by Music of Reality, with music composed by David Ibbett, featuring pianist Sophia Vastek and multichannel electronic sound.
 This will be joined by scientific narration of the process of gastrulation, miniature lectures on the topic, and a program of musical pieces connecting with the concepts of growth, development and genetics.

 Together, we are working to create a performance that is highly adaptable, and thus able to be performed in university and college settings as well as full-size theatres.
 This is crucial for meeting our dual goals of inspiring students and engaging with general audiences.